Worries about rising rates halt rally for stocks

-NEW YORK (AP) — Climbing interest rates, and the fears about what they could mean for stocks, knocked U.S. indexes lower in morning trading on Wednesday.
-The Standard & Poor’s 500 was on pace for its first loss of the new year after pulling back modestly.
+NEW YORK (AP) — Climbing interest rates, and the fears about what they could mean for stocks, knocked U.S. indexes off their new-year rally on Wednesday.
+The Standard & Poor’s 500 was on pace for its first loss of 2018 after pulling back modestly.

 The pause for stocks came as Treasury yields continued their upward climb, and the 10-year yield reached its highest level since March.